JacobChin/Baseball-Projects/Swing-Biomech-Analysis/README.md

 ---

 ### 7. Similar Setup, Different Outcomes
-Despite nearly identical conditions (pitch speed, distance, launch angle, player characteristics), the two swings produced significantly different outputs.
+Despite nearly identical conditions (pitch speed, location, launch angle, player characteristics), the two swings produced significantly different outputs.

 This reinforces that **small differences in sequencing and force application can result in large differences in performance outcomes**.